Jagroop2000/react-colorselector/README.md

-Sure!
-Here's the README.md content formatted in Markdown:

-markdown

 # React Color Selector

 This project is a simple React application that allows users to select colors from a predefined set of options.
 It provides a user-friendly interface where users can choose a color and see the selected color displayed on the screen.